 There does appear to be a link between caffeine use and certain menopause symptoms — namely, hot flashes and other symptoms related to the body's regulation of the diameter of blood vessels (vasomotor symptoms).

-If you regularly consume caffeine and you're troubled by hot flashes, it might be worth trying to cut back on or eliminate caffeine from your diet to see if that eases your symptoms.
+If you regularly consume caffeine and you're troubled by hot flashes, you might consider cutting back on or eliminating caffeine from your diet to see if that eases your symptoms.

 Jacqueline M. Thielen, M.D.

 See more Expert Answers

 - Faubion SS, et al. Caffeine and menopausal symptoms: What is the association?
 Menopause.
 2015;22:155.